huidr/nathanson/README.md

 ### Present and Beyond

 As of now, it only contains solutions to the first three chapters.
-Solutions to chapter 4 is currently in preparation.
+Solutions to chapter 4 and 5 are currently in preparation.

 I plan to cover more chapters and add more solutions in near future.